ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 ## 26. What about the roaming signatures feature in Exchange Online?
 Set-OutlookSignatures can handle roaming signatures since v4.0.0.
-See `MirrorCloudSignatures` in this document for details.
+See parameter '[MirrorCloudSignatures](https://set-outlooksignatures.com/parameters#38-virtualmailboxconfigfile)' for details.

 Set-OutlookSignatures supports romaing signatures independent from the Outlook version used.
 Roaming signatures are also supported in scenarios where only Outlook Web in the cloud or New Outlook is used.